davidmfoley/react-router-modal/docs/preamble.md

 Examples: https://davidmfoley.github.io/react-router-modal-examples

+## Installation

-# Which version of react-router-modal should I use?
+#### Which version of react-router-modal should I use?

 TL;DR: If you are using a version of react that is >= 16.3, you should use version 2.

 - react-router-modal version 1 works with react 15.0 and higher
 - react-router-modal version 2 works *only* with react 16.3 and higher

+You can use `yarn info react version` or `npm info react version`, within your project directory, to find the version of react.

 Version 2 uses react portals.
 This makes a few things nicer.
 The most notable difference is that context that is provided outside of modals works properly within modals.

-You can use `yarn info react version` or `npm info react version`, within your project directory, to find the version of react.

 Because portals are not available on many widely used versions of react, version 2 is currently pre-release.